introgreek/introgreek.github.io/docs/04-textbook/00-basics/inflection.md

 ### Conjugation

 **Conjugation** is the act of changing the endings of a **verb** to reflect different aspects of that verb, like who performs the action, when the action occurs, and whether the subject performs or receives the verb's action.
 When we **conjugate** a verb, we apply various endings to different forms of a verbal stem to reflect those aspects.
-More on this in Module 1.

 ### Declension

 **Declension** is the act of changing the endings of a **noun** to indicate how many of the noun there are and what function the noun serves in the sentence (e.g., subject, direct object, possessor, etc.).
 When we **decline** a noun, it means that we change its endings to reflect those aspects of the noun.

 **Declension** also refers to the act of changing the endings of an **adjective** such that it matches the noun that it describes in gender, case, and number or of a **pronoun** such that it matches the noun that it's replacing in gender, case, and number.
-More on this in Module 2.